coreyhuinker/pg_er_diagram/README.md

 ### Can Work With Postgres-like Databases

 This tool makes extensive use of the PostgreSQL `pg_catalog` tables and the connection library `libpq` which is used by `psql`.
-As such, any fork of `PostgreSQL` which hasn't modified the internals too greatly should be able to use this tool.
+In theory, it could work with any recent fork of `PostgreSQL` provided that fork supports recent constructs such as `LATERAL` (introduced in PostgreSQL 9.3), the `concat_ws()` function (introduced in 9.1), the `VALUES()` clause in a CTE (supported since 8.4), etc. Experience has shown that Redshift cannot do any of these things, nor does it currently support array types.

 ## Command Line Usage